r0kencs/Labelling-Android-Apps-by-Energy-Efficiency/README.md

 # Labelling-Android-Apps-by-Energy-Efficiency

-This project is a program that analyses an Android application based on it's energy efficieny with different already developed tools and combines the  results to generate a label.
+This project is a program that analyses an Android application based on it's energy efficiency with different already developed tools and combines the  results to generate a label.

 ## Prerequisites